ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-friction.md

 *Note that this does not violate Coulomb’s Law of Friction because it refers only to the magnitude of kinetic friction.*

 #### Non-Conservative Force and Thermal Energy
-Friction is non-conservative force, meaning that the work done by kinetic friction is dependent on the path taken.
+Friction is a non-conservative force, meaning that the work done by kinetic friction is dependent on the path taken.
 Friction also causes heat energy to be released into the system, meaning it does not conserve mechanical energy.

 To calculate the thermal energy created by kinetic friction, a line integral through the path taken must be used: